Breeding Location:

 General

 Allen's Hummingbird: Small, compact hummingbird; male has straight black bill, glittering green crown and back, white breast, and rufous sides, belly, rump, and tail.
-Throat (gorget) is iridescent copper-red.
-Female has grayer bill, bronze-green upperparts, white throat with dark flecks, and rufous-washed buff underparts.
+The throat (gorget) is iridescent copper-red.
+Female similar but lacks bright gorget.
 Tail is rufous, black, and green with white-tipped outer tail feathers.
+Feeds on nectar, insects, spiders, and sap.
+Swift direct flight, hovers when feeding.

 Range and Habitat

-Allen's Hummingbird: Breeds along the coast from southern Oregon to southern California.
-Resident in southern California; winters in Mexico.
+Allen's Hummingbird: Breeds along the Pacific coast from southern Oregon to southern California.
+Resident in extreme southern California; winters from southern California and Arizona to central Mexico and sometimes can be found along the Gulf Coast states.
 Preferred habitats include coastal chaparral, brushlands, and edges of redwood forests.

 Breeding and Nesting